Mainers Urged to Sign Up for Free Disposal of Banned, Unusable Pesticides

 For more information, contact: Henry Jennings at 207-287-2731

 This free disposal program is open to homeowners, family-owned farms and greenhouses.
-All people need to do is register by September 27, 2013.
+Collection will occur at sites located in Presque Isle, Bangor, Augusta and Portland.
+To qualify, people must register by September 26, 2014.

-While removal of these pesticides can seem daunting, it’s important for the protection of public, wildlife, and environmental health that they are dealt with properly and not thrown in the trash or down the drain, where they can contaminate land and water resources, including drinking water.
+“It’s important for the protection of public, wildlife, and environmental health that these products are dealt with properly and not thrown in the trash or down the drain, where they can contaminate land and water resources, including drinking water,” said Commissioner Whitcomb.
+“People holding these chemicals should contact the BPC as soon as possible to register for the October collection.”

 The Maine Obsolete Pesticides Collection Program, jointly sponsored by the BPC and DEP, and paid for entirely through pesticide product registration fees, has kept more than 90 tons of pesticides out of the waste stream since its start in 1982.